rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 core attribute
 : An element of the set of four qualities {CON, DEX, INT, WIL} that characterize most beings.
 Measured on scales from 1 to 20, where 10 (on the common scale) roughly corresponds to a forte of a capable adventurer.

-core natures
+core attribute assessment
 : `0 absent` • `1..2 paltry` • `3..4 rudimentary` • `5..6 inferior` • `7..8 unremarkable` • `9..10 respectable` • `11..12 considerable` • `13..14 formidable` • `15..16 phenomenal` • `17..19 prodigious` • `20 miraculous`

 core scale
 : The base-20 scale that a given core attribute is scored relative to.
 Scales are denoted by an integer, which indicates the exponent (of 20) of the scale.
 The common scale, Scale 1, is assumed for any attribute score that makes no explicit reference to its scale.

 damage, dmg
 : The unit of harm suffered by souls.
 Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health deque to their damage deque.
 This process is automatically reversed once sufficient time has elapsed between encounters.

-Damage comes in combinations of effect realms {Infernal, Celestial, Exotic, Confluent} and modes {Anatomical, Psychological, Superpsychical, ...}.
+damage type
+: Damage types are distinguished by their causative realm {Infernal, Celestial, Exotic, Confluent} and mode of effect {anatomical, psychological, superpsychical, ...}.
+The vulnerability systems details the strength of interaction between all pairwise permutations of realms; where the first realm of the pair indicates the physics of the causative system, and the second indicates the physics of the affected system.
+First, however, the modes of effect must be reconciled.
+The modes are a simple list of qualities that must be present in the affected system _for each present in the causative system_, in order for the effect to resolve as intended.

 damage deque, Damage[]
 : The deque of soul chips Ⓢ and affliction chips Ⓐ that represents wounded lifeforce and other impairments.
 The chips of this deque can be readily restored by the abilities of adventurers, and therefore do not generally persist between encounters.

-debuff, _enfeeble_
+debuff, _debuff_
-: To cause the enfeeblement of one or more core attributes.

-defense roll
-: A d20 roll against the hardiness or mettle table that determines the magnitude of mitigation of incoming damage.
-Generally, all anatomical damage is mitigated with a defense roll governed by constitution; all psychological damage is mitigated with a defense roll governed by willpower; and the remaining damage types—infernal, celestial, and exotic—bypass defenses.
-Overrolls result in the minimum level of the defense table.
+: A negative effect.
+See **enfeeblement**.

+delay, _delay_
+: A decremental impact to momentum.
+This reduces a combatant's likelihood of acting before others in the next round.

 deque
 : _Pronounced "deck."_ A vertical column of chips that grows by accumulating chips atop or beneath it.
 The position of the different types of chips in a deque is directly relevant to resolving many game effects.
 For example, power chips Ⓟ accumulate above soul chips Ⓢ, indicating that incoming damage is first applied to (and absorbed by) the power chips before the underlying soul chips.